 What does it mean that Jesus manifested that name to His disciples?
-As they watched Him living out His life before them as a Son of God, they could begin to understand what it means to have a personal relationship with God as Father.
+As they watched Him living out His life before them as a Son of God, they began to understand what it means to have a personal relationship with God as Father.
 This was something that had never been openly revealed to the Jewish people under the old covenant.

-“God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son... .”⁴
+“God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son...”
+(Hebrews 1:1–2, NASB)

 My understanding of God as Father was revolutionized by a personal experience early in 1996.
 Ruth and I had been sitting up in bed one morning, praying together as we normally do.
 Suddenly I became aware of a powerful force at work in my feet and lower legs.
 It moved upward, until my whole body was forcefully shaken by it.
 (Ruth told me later that the skin of my face changed to deep red.)

 At the same time I was aware of an arm stretched out toward my head, seeking to press down on me something like a black skull cap.
 For a few moments there was a conflict between these two forces.
-Then the power at work in my body prevailed and the arm with the skull cap was forcibly dispelled—and vanished.
+Then the power at work in my body prevailed, and the arm with the skull cap was forcibly dispelled—and vanished.

 Immediately, without any mental process of reasoning, I knew that I could call God my Father.
 I had used the phrase “our Father” for more than fifty years.
 Doctrinally, I was clear about this truth.
 I had even preached a series of three messages on “Knowing God as Father.”
 But what I received at that moment was a direct, personal revelation.

-After I was baptized in the Spirit, the foreboding diminished in intensity, but it never disappeared.
+After I was baptized in the Spirit, the foreboding diminished in intensity, but it never completely disappeared.
 I did, however, discover that if I set my mind to praise and worship the Lord, the foreboding would lift from me.
-Yet, it always came back next morning!
+Yet, it always came back the next morning!

-Throughout the Bible a person is always identified as the son—or daughter—of a certain man.
+Throughout the Bible, a person is always identified as the son—or daughter—of a certain man.
 This is expressed also in many English family names, such as Williamson, Jackson, Thompson.
 In each case, a person’s identity is derived from a father.

-I believe that if the Christian Church of today can effectively communicate the reality of God as a Father, multitudes of young people will run into their Father’s arms.
+I believe that if the Christian church today can effectively communicate the reality of God as a Father, multitudes of young people will run into their Father’s arms.
 We can do this in the same way that Jesus “manifested” the Father’s name to His disciples: by demonstrating in our daily lives the reality of our own personal relationship with the Father.

-At one time Ruth and I came to know a precious Hawaiian sister (we will call her Mary) who served the Lord faithfully for many years.
+At one-time, Ruth and I came to know a precious Hawaiian sister (we will call her Mary) who served the Lord faithfully for many years.
 She used to say to her friends, “I’ve never seen an angel.
 I would love to see one!”

 As Mary lay dying of cancer, her church saw to it that there was always a Christian sister by her bed.
 One day Mary’s face became radiant with the glory of God.
 She stretched out her arms and said, “I see them—I see the angels!”
 Then she was gone!
 Her angelic escort had carried her home.

 John Wesley once received word that a Methodist sister he knew had died.
 He responded, “Did she go in glory—or only in peace?”
 I believe every child of God should go home in glory—with an escort of angels.

 Picture a little child held securely by his father’s arm, with his face pressed against the father’s shoulder.
 There may be great confusion and distress all around.
 The world may seem to be falling apart.

-Over the years I have observed that one persistent, pervasive problem in the Church is personal ambition and competition with other ministers.
+Over the years, I have observed that one persistent, pervasive problem in the Church is personal ambition and competition with other ministers.
 Let me add that I observed this first and foremost in my own life.

 We often make the mistake of equating security with success.
 If I build the biggest church, or hold the largest meeting, or get the most names on my mailing list, I will be secure.
 But this is a delusion.
-In actual fact, the more we aim at personal success, the less secure we become.
-We are continually threatened by the possibility that someone else may build a bigger church, or hold a larger meeting, or get more names on his mailing list.
+In fact, the more we aim at personal success, the less secure we become.
+We are continually threatened by the possibility that someone else may build a bigger church, or hold a larger meeting, or get more names on their mailing list.